Question: "What should be the Christian view of Harry Potter?"

 To any family that is facing the debate with their children about whether or not they should be allowed to watch or read Harry Potter, good advice is found in the Scriptures: "Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4:6-7).
 The Bible tells us that God cares about what happens to us, and so we should give all of our worries to Him (1 Peter 5:7).

-Christian parents have the responsibility to not only teach their children about the virtues that please God, but also about the spiritual forces that we are up against (Ephesians 6:12).
-When a child gets to a point where he or she has a personal relationship with God and is able to fully discern between what is good and bad according to God's standards, reading Harry Potter books or watching the movies can serve as not only entertainment, but can empower parents to raise up wise Christian thinkers.
+Christian parents have the responsibility to teach their children about virtues that please God and about the spiritual forces that we are up against (Ephesians 6:12).
+When a child gets to a point where he or she has a personal relationship with God and is able to fully discern between what is good and bad according to Godís standards, a parent-led discussion of the Harry Potter books and movies might serve as a way to teach godly discernment and raise up wise Christian thinkers.

 © Copyright 2002-2014 Got Questions Ministries.